Curious about vanadium and vanadium uses? About 90 percent of vanadium is used to make steel, but the metal has other key applications as well.

 Vanadium uses: Other

-It’s clear that most vanadium goes toward the production of alloys, but the metal definitely has other uses as well.
+It’s clear that most of the metal goes toward the production of alloys, but there are other vanadium uses worth mentioning.
 For instance, as noted above, vanadium pentoxide is used in ceramics and as a catalyst in certain chemical reactions.
 Specifically, it’s used to make sulfuric acid and maleic anhydride, and is added to glass to make a green or blue tint.

 Vanadium pentoxide is also used to permanently fix dyes to fabric, and can be mixed with gallium to form superconductive magnets.

 On a different note, vanadium use is gaining traction in the energy space.
-Some believe that in the future the energy sector may become a big source of demand for vanadium.
-The idea is that as the world shifts toward using more sustainable power, vanadium-redox batteries (VRBs), a type of flow battery designed to safely store and release large amounts of energy, will become increasingly widespread.
+Some believe that in the future the energy sector may become a big source of demand for vanadium, suggesting that as the world shifts toward using more sustainable power, vanadium-redox batteries (VRBs) will become increasingly widespread.
+VRBs are a type of flow battery designed to safely store and release large amounts of energy.

 That said, VRBs have had a rocky start — though the first VRB was created in the 1980s, until 2006 companies weren’t allowed to produce them due to initial patent terms.
 Since then, work on VRBs has moved forward a little more quickly, with countries like Japan and Germany providing subsidies for companies working in the energy storage space.

-That’s just a small sampling of countries and companies working on VRB technology.
-It will certainly be interesting to see how future work on VRBs progresses, and in particular to see whether they will eventually become as big a source of vanadium demand as some expect.
+It will be interesting to see how future work on VRBs progresses, and in particular to see whether they will eventually become as big a source of vanadium demand as some expect.
 Did any vanadium uses surprise you?
 Would you consider investing in the metal?
 Tell us in the comments.